system-zero/system-zero/src/d/README.md

 This 'd' namespace is for development (early draft).
 Its format is matter for itself development (development (programming) interface).

+It also stores packages intented for further and testing development.

 #
   Generate: